robots.txt Not Taking Effect

 curl -I "https://yourdomain.com/robots.txt"

-Check cf-cache-status / x-vercel-cache: HIT means cached.
-The age header tells you how long that copy has been there.
+Check cf-cache-status / x-vercel-cache: HIT means it was served from cache.
+The age header tells you how many seconds that cached copy has been sitting there.

 3. Two robots.txt files exist; the static one wins